John W. Walter: Mayor of Flower Hill (1988–1996)

-In 1988, Walter was elected as the Mayor of Flower Hill, New York.
-He served in this capacity until 1996, when Derrick A. Rubin was elected as his successor.
+In 1988, Walter was elected mayor of Flower Hill, New York.
+He served in this capacity until finishing his fourth term in 1996, when Derrick A. Rubin was elected as his successor.
 During his tenure, Walter was a key voice in the widening of Manhasset Woods Road, along with the rehabilitation of the Flower Hill Park, which at the time was owned by Nassau County.